Lemons, Lavender, & Laundry

 With the remaining piece of aluminum, cut out your shapes (I went with rectangles, but you could make squares, circles, etc.).

-With a vinyl cutting machine, black vinyl, and transfer tape, I created the lettering for each label.
+I used a vinyl cutting machine, black vinyl, and transfer tape to create the lettering for each label.
 Start by choosing a font, and size it to your labels.
 Cut it out of the vinyl, and use transfer tape to remove the label from the vinyl’s backing and adhere it to your labels.

 Next, I grabbed my wire wastebasket, which I used to store extra rolls of toilet paper in a more “stylish” manner.

-I spray painted it in the same way as the plastic bins, and, again, used my vinyl cutter to create a label on some wrapping paper I had on hand, and here’s how it turned out.
+I spray painted it in the same way as the plastic bins, and, again, used my vinyl cutter to create a label on some wrapping paper I had on hand.
+Here’s how it turned out.

 For “feminine hygiene products”, I spray painted a shower caddy with 3 sections… again, from the dollar store.

-Extra products, such as shampoos, lotions, etc, went into a small tote.
+Extra products, such as shampoos, lotions, etc, went into a small tote (the tote was also spray painted and from the dollar store).

 Left Side of the Sink